 He grinned widely and nodded, his greying hair moving like a veil.
 "I'm so relieved that you are safe!
 It took us a month, but we finally managed to retrieve you.
 Are you alright?"

 Lily's gaze shot from person to person before halting at McCutchen.
 "I'm… home?" she whispered.

 For Lily, it was like being hit by a wrecking ball.
 Howard, Phillips, all of Steve's friends… they were gone.
 She was home… but then she wasn't.
 Her home was with them.
 Her home was gone.

 And Lily cried.

 Lily breathed heavily as she finally finished labor.
 It had taken twelve hours, but it was finally over.
 She watched the nurse pick up a blanket-wrapped object from the end of the bed and smile at it.
-"Congratulations, Mrs. Potter," the mediwitch said with another smile this time directed at Lily.
+"Congratulations, Mrs. Potter," the mediwitch said with a smile at Lily.
 "It's a boy."

 The creak of the door tore her eyes away from him to meet James Potter's.
 He was smiling softly at her as he entered.

 "It's a boy," Lily said simply with teary smile.
 James's smile widened as he took a few hesitant steps towards the bedside and looked down at the newborn boy.

 James had been a godsend to Lily.
 As her only real friend and confidant in her time, she had gone to him immediately.
 He had matured so much from the arrogant little boy who strutted around Hogwarts; he now listened to her and was sympathetic.
 He let her tell her story, laugh, cry, scream, and finally fall asleep.
 James had offered her a home, for as long as she would need it.